0xGeorgii/0xgeorgii.github.io/articles/just-in-time-hooking.md

 ```

 I was thinking: what do all these guys (BLENDED_CODE, optimized code, ...) mean and
-*if it's possible to me, to know how the JIT analyzing and trying to optimize my code?*
+*if it's possible to me, to knew how the JIT analyze and try to optimize my code?*

-Describing all this is the separate topic, for now, let's try to extract as much information from the JIT as it's possible.
+Describing all this in the separate topic, for now, let's try to extract as much information from the JIT as it's possible.
-For doing it, it's reasonable to use one technique which is applicable because the source is open - [hooking](https://en.wikipedia.org/wiki/Hooking).
+To do it, it's reasonable to use one technique which is applicable because the source is open - [hooking](https://en.wikipedia.org/wiki/Hooking).

 ## Hooking ##

-To mine information about my function interested to me the easiest way is to treat this information right from the compiler, I believe.
+To get the information about my function interested to me the easiest way is to treat this information right from the compiler, I believe.
 From the different techniques of hooking, I selected the runtime one by the reason hooking JIT, and I want to get the current, real information
 from my system preferable compiler, which I can expect on the most computers instead of developers version.